kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/formal-verification/authorized-adoption/FORMAL_MODEL.md

 It can fail.

-That failure is part of the current formal model and is necessary to preserve the machine-checked counterexample described below.
+That failure remains part of the current model because the formal work discovered a valid counterexample to unconditional terminal totality.

 ---

-## 20. Transition relation
+## 22. Transition relation

 Define: